peterbillhu/PQSC2DPerovskites/README.md

 ## Introduciton

-In algebraic topology, the cell complex provides a more flexible and general
+In algebraic topology, the cell complex provides a more general description than the simplicial complex, offering a more flexible

 ## Mathematical formulation